 While we don’t have a date certain, Phase 1 of our reopening will be here soon.
-We’re working through the immediate changes most important to our office and want to share a weekly update with a few thoughts and examples of what we’re doing to get ready.
+We’re working through the immediate changes most important to our office and want to share a weekly update with a few thoughts and examples of what we’re doing to get ready, with an emphasis on office circulation.

 We’re focused on the basics: